gmuldoon/cslvr-Wiki/Quick-Start.md

 4. **data_assimilation.py**: This script evaluates the physics of the model and inverts for basal traction.

-See the documentation on the individual scripts to learn more about how they can be edited to suit your use case.
+See the documentation on the individual scripts to learn more about how they can be edited to suit a particular use case.